kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 **3-5 years:** I see myself qualifying for a higher position.
 I'm not really sure how things work in your company but from what I understand from what my friends have shared, if I would do well with my agent position, there are opportunities for internal hiring in different departments as well as higher positions such as team leader, trainer, QA, etc.

-**5-10 years:** It's difficult for me to determine how far exactly I'll be able to advance given my lack of knowledge in the call center heirarchy but I imagine that the first two years will be spent mastering my tasks in the agent level and if an opportunity opens, I'll go for the first promotion that I can go for and take it from there.
+**5-10 years:** It's difficult for me to determine how far exactly I'll be able to advance given my lack of knowledge in the call center hierarchy but I imagine that the first two years will be spent mastering my tasks in the agent level and if an opportunity opens, I'll go for the first promotion that I can go for and take it from there.

 ### 5.)
 Do you have any questions for me?